db47h/ngaro/README.md

 	go install -tags ngaro32 github.com/db47h/ngaro/cmd/retro

-will force retro to use 32 bits cells, regardless of `GOOS`/`GOARCH`.
+will build a version of retro that uses 32 bits cells, regardless of `GOOS`/`GOARCH`.
 Likewise, the `ngaro64` tag will force 64 bits cells, even on 32 bits targets (it'll be twice as slow though).

 ## Releases